j-koko/PALF-Mask/README.md

 └── README.md
 ```

+## Usage Instructions

+Each major component of this repository (masking, preprocessing, fine-tuning, evaluation) includes its own README.md with detailed usage instructions, example commands, and input/output specifications.
+Please refer to those subdirectory READMEs for how to run each step of the pipeline.

 ## What’s Included

 - **PALF-Mask Implementation**: Low-frequency spectrogram masking applied to specific phonemes below defined frequency cutoffs (F0-Mask, F1-Mask, LF-Mask).